 The European Parliament's Committee on Economic and Monetary Affairs of 3 December 2018 on the cross-border distribution of funds approved a two-year extension of the exemption for UCITS provided for in the PRIIP Regulation.

-This would postpone the implementation of KID PRIPPs for management companies until the end of 2021.
+This would postpone the implementation of KID PRIIPs for management companies until the end of 2021.

-Note: funds that do not currently have the obligation to publish a DICI must already have set up a PRIPPs KID (in particular foreign retail AIFs).
+Note: funds that do not currently have the obligation to publish a DICI must already have set up a PRIIPs KID (in particular foreign retail AIFs).

 Challenges and opportunities for AIFMs: